Ona Munson: 1903–1918: Early life

 Munson was born Owena Elizabeth Wolcott on June 16, 1903 in Portland, Oregon, the last of four children born to Owen Wolcott and Sally Wolcott (née Gore).
 All three of her elder siblings had died in infancy, leaving Munson the first surviving and only child.
 Munson was of French-Canadian heritage; her paternal grandmother immigrated from Quebec in 1865.

 Munson was raised in Portland, where she attended the Catlin Gabel School (then known as Miss Catlin's School), and developed an affinity for English literature.
 Her parents divorced in the 1920s, and her father later remarried.

 1919–1929: Broadway career

 She first appeared on Broadway in a minor role in George White's Scandals, followed by a supporting part in Twinkle, Twinkle (both staged in 1919).
-In 1926, Munson took over the title role the singing and dancing ingenue Nanette in the original production of No, No, Nanette.
+In 1926, Munson took over the title role of the singing and dancing ingenue Nanette in the original production of No, No, Nanette.
 On July 16, 1926, she married her first husband, fellow stage actor Edward Buzzell.
 The following year, she portrayed the title character in Manhattan Mary, followed by the female lead in 1928's original production of Hold Everything!, a musical in which she introduced the song "You're the Cream in My Coffee".